miayam/cs-intro/004 Binary Search/README.md

 Your friend can only ask, "Is this it?" and point at the ruler.
 You can only answer, "Nope, move right further", "Nope, move left further", or "Yes, you got it!
 Here's your money!
 Go f*ck yourself!".

 Here's the catch.
-He can't ask "Is this it?" more than 3 times.
+He can only ask "Is this it?" no more than 3 times.
 How?

 Your friend is a computer scientist.
 He probably can figure it out.